Comparison of chiral limit studies in curvature mass versus on-shell renormalized quark-meson model using ChPT: Introduction

-Comparing the QMVT model Columbia plots in the present work calculated for the $m_{\sigma}=400 \text{ and }530$ MeV with the corresponding Columbia plots in the RQM Model and e-MFA:QM model FRG study (for $m_{\sigma}=530$ MeV),~we will estimate how the first, second or crossover chiral transition regions in the $m_{\pi}-m_{K}$($m_{ud}-m_{s}$) and the $\mu-m_{K}$($\mu-m_{s}$) planes,~get qualitatively and quantitatively modified by the different methods of treating the quark one-loop vacuum fluctuations in the QM model.~Since e-MFA:QM and the QMVT model both use curvature masses of mesons to fix the model parameters after implementing the dimensional regularization of the one-loop vacuum divergence,~the differences in the first,~second order and crossover transition regions of the Columbia plots,~will give us the estimate of the differences which arise due to the fact that the $f_{\pi},f_{K}, M_{\eta}$ and parameters,~change towards the chiral limit in the QMVT model (guided by the ChPT given $(m_{\pi}-m_{K})$ dependence),~whereas the $f_{\pi},~M_{\eta}$ and parameters in the e-MFA:QM-FRG study are kept fixed to their physical point value and the initial effective action is successively adjusted to the higher scales $\Lambda$ as one approaches the chiral limit.~The physical point scalar $\sigma$ vacuum mass of $m_{\sigma}=530$ MeV decreases significantly in the e-MFA:QM-FRG study while it does not change in the QMVT model when one moves away from the physical point to reach the chiral limit.~In complete contrast to the above two scenarios,~the RQM model $\sigma$ meson vacuum curvature mass $m_{\sigma,c}$ has minimum value at the physical point which increases towards the chiral limit whereas the pole mass $m_{\sigma}=530$ MeV remains the same.~The computed $m_{\sigma}$ temperature variations will be compared across the models when $m_{\pi}-m_{K}$ are reduced in going to the chiral limit.
+The aim of the present work is two-fold : first,~to estimate how the first, second or crossover chiral transition regions in the $m_{\pi}-m_{K}$($m_{ud}-m_{s}$) and the $\mu-m_{K}$($\mu-m_{s}$) planes of the Columbia plot,~get qualitatively and quantitatively modified when different methods are adopted to treat the quark one-loop vacuum fluctuations and second,~to disentangle the differences arising due to different methods of approaching the chiral limit when the quark one-loop vacuum corrections are incorporated by implementing equivalent methods in the QM model.~The 't Hooft coupling $c$ gets renormalized in the RQM model to become significantly large as the condensate dependent part of the $U_A(1)$ anomaly term gets affected when the meson self energies due to quark loops are computed using the pole masses of mesons and parameters are fixed on-shell.~The cubic coupling $c$ does not change in the curvature mass parametrized QMVT model.~This crucial difference of the strength of the $U_A(1)$ anomaly in the QMVT and RQM model will show up in the extent of the first/second order regions of the Columbia Plot.~Therefore our first goal is to compare the QMVT model Columbia plots ( for the $m_{\sigma}=400 \text{ and }530$ MeV) obtained in the present work with the corresponding Columbia plots reported for the RQM model \cite{vkt25}.~Since the e-MFA:QM and QMVT model both use curvature masses of mesons to fix the model parameters,~our second objective of comparing the differences in the first/second order transition regions of the Columbia plots of the QMVT model and the e-MFA:QM model FRG study for the $m_{\sigma}=530$ MeV \citep{Resch},~will give us the estimate of the differences which arise due to the fact that the $f_{\pi},f_{K}, M_{\eta}$ and parameters,~change towards the chiral limit in the QMVT model (guided by the ChPT given $(m_{\pi}-m_{K})$ dependence),~whereas the $f_{\pi},~M_{\eta}$ and parameters in the e-MFA:QM-FRG study are kept fixed to their physical point value and the initial effective action is successively adjusted to the higher scales $\Lambda$ as one approaches the chiral limit.~The $m_{\sigma}$ temperature plots will also be compared across the models when $m_{\pi}-m_{K}$ are reduced towards the chiral limit.

 The paper is arranged as follows.~The section~\ref{secII} contains $ SU_{L}(3) \times SU_{R}(3) $ QM model with a brief description of QMVT and RQM model respectively in the section~\ref{subsec:QMVT} and~\ref{subsec:RQM}.~The infrared regularized U(3) ChPT scaling relations for the $(m_{\pi},m_{K})$ dependence of the $f_{\pi}, f_{K} $ and $M_{\eta}$ are given in the section~\ref{subsec:Chpt}.~The results and discussions are presented in the section~\ref{secIII} where temperature plots of order parameters,~their derivatives and the $\sigma$ mass $m_{\sigma}$,~are compared in the path to chiral limit,~respectively in the section~\ref{subsec:Chlmt} and~\ref{subsec:sigma}.~Various aspects of the QMVT and RQM model Columbia plots for different $m_{\sigma}$ are compared in the section~\ref{subsec:Colplot}.~The light-strange quark mass $m_{ud}-m_{s}$ and $\mu-m_{s}$ planes of the QMVT and RQM model Columbia plot for different $m_{\sigma}$,~are compared in the section~\ref{subsec:Colpqm}.~The section~\ref{secIV} contains the summary.